The electrifying history of Nikola Tesla

 Tesla was a dreamer and an eccentric – his work went on to inspire thousands of engineers and inventors after him, transforming the world as we knew it.

-Here’s the electrifying story of a man that was decades ahead of his time.
+Here’s the electrifying story of a man who was decades ahead of his time.

 The biography of Nikola Tesla: